Overbryd/dotfiles/README.md

     ├── .profile        # simple bash setup
-    ├── .slate          # configuration for Slate, a Mac OSX window manager ├── .tm_properties  # configuration for TextMate, a great Code editor └── defaults.sh     # a collection of interesting Mac OSX defaults
+    ├── .slate          # configuration for Slate, a Mac OSX window manager ├── .tm_properties  # configuration for TextMate, a great Code editor ├── .vimrc          # a great .vimrc with comments ├── decrypt.sh      # decrypt sensitive files and put them in place ├── defaults.sh     # a collection of interesting Mac OSX defaults └── encrypt.sh      # simple wrapper to encrypt sensitive files for storage

 ## Maintain and setup OSX defaults